 - 1. Access to the Internet

 - General knowledge in: Internet browser settings and configuration e-mail and file attachments Uploading and downloading files Using a word processing package

-Ability to some back and b

 - 3. Ability to conduct on-line research

-Students who have not mastered these skills should not enroll for this course, but should consider enrolling in MIS2110 Computer Concepts and Internet Technologies for instruction in these areas.
+Students who have not mastered these skills should not enroll for this course but should consider enrolling in MIS2110 Computer Concepts and Internet Technologies for instruction in these areas.